Who Wants to Be a Millionaire (American game show): Origins

 When the American version of Millionaire was first conceived in 1998, Michael Davies was a young television producer who was serving as the head of ABC's little-noticed reality programming division (at a time when reality television had not yet become a phenomenon in America).
 At that time, ABC was lingering in third place in the ratings indexes among American broadcast networks, and was on the verge of losing its status as one of the "Big Three" networks.
 Meanwhile, the popularity of game shows was at an all-time low, and with the exception of The Price Is Right, the genre was absent from networks' daytime lineups at that point.
 Having earlier created Debt for Lifetime Television and participated with Al Burton and Donnie Brainard in the creation of Win Ben Stein's Money for Comedy Central, Davies decided to create a primetime game show that would save the network from collapse and revive interest in game shows.

 Davies originally considered reviving CBS's long-lost quiz show The $64,000 Question, with a new home on ABC.
 However, this effort's development was limited as when the producer heard that the British Millionaire was about to make its debut, he got his friends and family members in the United Kingdom to record the show, and subsequently ended up receiving about eight FedEx packages from different family members, each containing a copy of Millionaire's first episode.
 Davies was so captivated by everything that he had seen and heard, from host Chris Tarrant's intimate involvement with the contestant to the show's lighting system and music tracks, that he chose to abandon his work on the $64,000 Question revival in favor of introducing Millionaire to American airwaves, convinced that it would become extraordinarily popular.

 When Davies presented his ideas for the American Millionaire to ABC, the network's executives initially rejected them, so he resigned his position there and became an independent producer.
 Determined to bring his idea for the show to fruition, Davies decided to bet his career on Millionaires production, and the first move that he made was planning to attach a celebrity host to the show.
-Along with Philbin, a number of other popular television personalities were considered for hosting positions on the US Millionaire during its development, including Peter Jennings, Bob Costas, Phil Donahue, and Montel Williams, but among those considered, it was Philbin who wanted the job the most, and when he saw an episode of the British Millionaire and was blown away by his content, Davies and his team ultimately settled on having him host the American show.
+Along with Philbin, a number of other popular television personalities were considered for hosting positions on the US Millionaire during its development, including Peter Jennings, Bob Costas, Phil Donahue, and Montel Williams, but among those considered, it was Philbin who wanted the job the most, and when he saw an episode of the British Millionaire and was blown away by its content, Davies and his team ultimately settled on having him host the American show.
 When Davies approached ABC again after hiring Philbin, the network finally agreed to accept the American Millionaire.
 With production now ready to begin, the team had only five months to finish developing the show and get it launched, with Davies demanding perfection in every element of Millionaire's production.